-In order to save time scanning websites, you can run multiple instances of Acunetix Web Vulnerability Scanner (up to 2 instances or up to 10 instances depending on your license), allowing you to scan numerous websites at the same time, or you can start multiple scans on the same website.
+In order to save time scanning websites, you can run multiple instances of Acunetix Web Vulnerability Scanner (up to 2 concurrent scans or up to 10 concurrent scans depending on your license), allowing you to scan numerous websites at the same time, or you can start multiple scans on the same website.

 This guide will show you how to use multiple instances of Acunetix Web Vulnerability Scanner to scan a large website, in order to save time and increase the number of websites that can be scanned daily.